CPD: Available

 Principal, BVN

-Kevin O’Brien is an architect, practising in Brisbane.
-He is a Principal at BVN, an Adjunct Professor at the University of Sydney, and in 2022 was the Distinguished Visiting Professor at Portland State University in Oregon.
+Kevin O’Brien is an architect practising in Brisbane.
+He is a Principal at BVN, was an Adjunct Professor at the University of Sydney between 2020 and 2024, and was a Distinguished Visiting Professor at Portland State University in Oregon in 2022.

 Kevin’s understanding of architecture is that it is the exception in the city.
-Where the project embodies the cultural and technical requirements as a matter of excellence.
-Grounding each project is a demonstration of a larger pursuit.
-Where an idea of Australia as a continental city, with its origin in Country to a future in technology, is a way into how we might design, build, and tell our stories.
+Where the project embodies the cultural and technical requirements as a matter of excellence, grounding each project is a demonstration of a larger pursuit.
+An idea of Australia as a continental city, with its origin in Country to a future in technology, is a way into how we might design, build, and tell our stories.

-Alongside architectural projects, Kevin frequently collaborates with performing and visual artists as part of his multi-disciplinary design practice.
-In 2024 he worked on the exhibition design for Kith and Kin by artist Archie Moore and curator Ellie Buttrose for the 2024 Venice Arts Biennale that was awarded the Golden Lion for national participation.
+Alongside architectural projects, Kevin frequently collaborates with performing and visual artists in his multi-disciplinary design practice.
+In 2024, he worked on the exhibition design for Kith and Kin by artist Archie Moore and curator Ellie Buttrose for the 2024 Venice Arts Biennale, which was awarded the Golden Lion for national participation.

 The Australian Institute of Architects acknowledges First Nations peoples as the Traditional Custodians of the lands, waters, and skies of the continent now called Australia.